rouskinlab/RNAstructure/README.md

 # RNAstructure-wrapper

 A wrapper for Dr. David Mathews' RNAstructure.
-See tutorial for more details.
+See `tutorial.ipynb` for more details.